scrollmapper/bible_databases_deuterocanonical/sources/en/1-hermas/1-hermas.md

 **[1:31]** And she called me unto her, and touched my breast, and said unto me, Did my reading please thee?
 I answered, Lady, these last things please me; but what went before was severe and hard.

-**[1:32]** She said unto me, these last things are for the righteous, but the foregoing for the revolters and heathen.
+**[1:32]** She said unto me, These last things are for the righteous, but the foregoing for the revolters and heathen.

 **[1:33]** And as she was talking with me, two men appeared, and took her upon their shoulders, and went to the east where the chair was.

 **[1:34]** And she went cheerfully away; and as she was going, said unto me, Hermas, be of good cheer.

 **[2:1]** As I was on the way to Cuma, about the same time that I went the year before, I began to call to mind the vision I formerly had.
 And again the spirit carried me away, and brought me into the same place, in which I had been the year before.